The Board of Trustees

 Board of Trustees

 Ann Marie Gross is a former financial services executive with 25 years of experience.
 While working for a Boston based investment company she held various positions to include project/systems management, client services and head of client operations.
-She has served on the board of the Asperger’s Autism Network (AANE), the Town of Wellesley Advisory Committee and board of the Wellesley Council on Aging.
+She has served on the boards of the Asperger/Autism Network (AANE), the Town of Wellesley Advisory Committee, and the Wellesley Council on Aging.
 Ann Marie is currently a member of the MGH ASPIRE Gala Committee and the Vice President of the Wellesley Scholarship Foundation.
-Ann Marie lives in Wellesley with her husband, son (who was diagnosed with Autism Spectrum Disorder at nine years old) and daughter.
+Ann Marie lives in Wellesley with her husband, son (who was diagnosed with autism spectrum disorder at nine years old) and daughter.

 The Advisory Board

 Dr. Michael Cauley has been a psychologist for nearly 40 years.
-His interests include working with neurodiverse populations specifically autism spectrum disorder and attention deficit disorder.
+His interests include working with neurodiverse populations, specifically autism spectrum disorder and attention deficit disorder.
 His focus has been on developing effective interventions and program development for children and young adults.
 He has had clinical appointments at Massachusetts General Hospital, Judge Baker Guidance Center and Children’s Hospital.
-He remains active consulting and providing therapy to individuals, programs and schools with autism spectrum disorder.
-He’s a former director of Youthcare and Camp Bunker Hill.
+He remains active consulting and providing therapy to individuals, programs, and schools with autism spectrum disorder.
+He is a former director of Youthcare and Camp Bunker Hill.

 Previously, she was a founding member of one of the first charter schools in Massachusetts.
 This urban school district received a national recognition for its success in closing the achievement gap for students.
-She was also the Founding Administrator of community based special education programs, including the establishment of programs for children with autism.
+She was also the founding administrator of several community based special education programs, including the establishment of programs for children with autism.
 Through her work at Educational Collaborative she provided programs for children with special learning needs.
-As a Psycho-Educational Evaluator at Children’s Hospital in Boston, Carol worked as part of an interdisciplinary medical team, evaluating young children.
+As a psycho-educational evaluator at Children’s Hospital in Boston, Carol worked as part of an interdisciplinary medical team evaluating young children.

 Carol holds her certification as an Administrator of Special Education, received her BA from Boston University, and received her master’s in education from Northeastern University.
 Carol is also a volunteer for Horizons for Homeless Children, based in Lawrence.

 Tracey is the Executive Director of The Common Room.
-Previously she was the Founder and Executive Director of Learning Solutions ; a Social-Emotional Learning Center located in Norwood, MA.
-As an Educational Consultant, Tracey offers more than 20 years professional experience and is professionally licensed in Special Education PreK-9/ Elementary Education 1-6.
-She has accomplished study in Speech Communication, Therapeutic Recreation, Masters of Education (Special Education), Board Certification in Special Education, and Advanced Certified Autism Specialist.
-Tracey has completed clinical training in differentiated instruction, inclusive best practice, social-emotional development and Social Thinking®.
+Previously she was the founder and Executive Director of Learning Solutions, a social-emotional learning center located in Norwood, MA.
+As an educational consultant, Tracey offers more than 25 years of professional experience and is professionally licensed in Special Education PreK-9/ Elementary Education 1-6.
+She has accomplished study in Speech Communication, Therapeutic Recreation, Masters of Education (Special Education), Board Certification in Special Education, and is an Advanced Certified Autism Specialist.
+Tracey has completed clinical training in differentiated instruction, inclusive best practice, social-emotional development, and Social Thinking®.

-Tracey is the Creator of Social Fit (R) Program for social-emotional learners (SEL) who strive to integrate into their recreational community for increased health and overall social competency.
-This 3 component social learning program focuses on strengthening Body, Mind and Self through supportive social executive function instruction (S.N.A.P.
+Tracey is the creator of the Social Fit (R) Program for social-emotional learners (SEL) who strive to integrate into their recreational community for increased health and overall social competency.
+This 3-component social learning program focuses on strengthening body, mind and self through supportive social executive function instruction (S.N.A.P.
 Social Notes about People® templates).